cblancovolle/explainable-multiagent-supervised-learning/README.md

 <br/>
 <p align="center">
-⚠️ We inform you that the training process of our system remains relatively slow. <br/>We provide a proof of concept that can be further optimized. ⚠️
+⚠️ The training process of our system remains relatively slow. <br/>This is a proof of concept that can be further optimized. ⚠️
 </p>

 ## Citation